ermlikeyeah/ermlikeyeah.github.io/_posts/2020-09-26-weeknote-week-commencing-21-september-2020.markdown

 My friend explained further that they felt they couldn’t have a healthy conversation about their work with their current team members, “tear down” sessions felt verging on personal attacks, tear downs on the person’s ways of working.
 “Who is wrong here: Me or the team?”

 I felt a little at unease.
 I’d started this discussion by briefly sharing with my friend a workshop I’d done recently, the prep I did — what tasks, who I did the prep with — and actually running the workshop and setting up some actions off the workshop.
-Sharing.
-Listening.
-Constructive, helpful discussion, circling back to sharing and listening.
+The workshop was full of sharing, listening, understanding, constructive and helpful discussion circling back to sharing and listening.
 It felt _respectful_, people working with other people who have a whole heap of appropriate experience in the workshop topic.
 It felt _grown up_, _mature_.

 My friend and I worked through what they could do, see if the tone within their team could be better, for them and the work the team was doing.